sakthi87/cassandra-data-migrator-yugabyte/README.md

 Migrate and Validate Tables between Origin and Target Cassandra Clusters.

+> **Note:** This codebase is based on the DataStax Cassandra Data Migrator for migration from Cassandra to Cassandra support.
+This fork adds enhanced features for **YugabyteDB as target** to enable high-performance data migration from Cassandra to YugabyteDB.

 ## YugabyteDB Migration Support

-This fork includes enhanced support for migrating data to **YugabyteDB**:
+This fork includes enhanced support for migrating data to **YugabyteDB** with performance optimizations:
 - **YSQL (PostgreSQL)** migration using YugabyteDB Smart Driver with HikariCP connection pooling
 - **YCQL (Cassandra)** migration using standard Cassandra drivers
+- **High-Performance Optimizations**: PreparedStatement reuse, JDBC batching, connection pooling
+- **Audit Fields Population**: Automatic population of extra audit fields in target table using Constant Columns feature

 ### Quick Start for YugabyteDB Migration